avalon60/OraTAPI/README.md

 ## Performing Upgrades
-To upgrade:
-1. Take a backup of your current installation
+It's worth noting that when you unzip the installation archive file, it creates a directory, whose name is of the form `oratapi-M.m.p`, where the M, m and p, represent the major, minor and patch components of the version.
+This means that you should be able to locate the archive and unzip it from the same location as you did for previous installation, and it will automatically extract to its own directory.

+To complete the installation and migrate your previous settings, perform these steps:

-2. Download the new release of OraTAPI
+1. Download the new release of OraTAPI
-3. Unpack as outlined previously.
+2. Unpack as outlined previously.
-4. Run the `setup` command as outlined previously
+3. Run the `setup` command as outlined previously
-5. Run `migrate_config` command as per the example below.
+4. Run `migrate_config` command as per the example below.

 ```
    cd <path-to-installation-folder>
    ./bin/migrate_config.sh -o <path_to_old_install_dir>
 ```
-This will result in your old OraTAPI.ini file, CSV files and templates being copied to the new installation.
+This will result in your old OraTAPI.ini file, CSV files and templates, being copied to the new installation.

 Note that there is also a `migrate_config.ps1` command for Windows PowerShell.

+If new config settings are introduced then you will get feedback from the migration tool.
+It will list any new OraTAPI.ini sections which you have missing as well as any properties.
+In addition, it will inform you if there are any obsoleted entries.
+You can view the settings in context by looking at the resources/config/samples/ORATapi.ini.sample file.

 The synopsis for the `migrate_config` command is: